Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

 The second metric we propose is the average overlap of unique words across communities which is denoted by $O_c(t)$ and defined as follows:

-We consider the daily networks of 9th, 20th, 22nd and 26th day.
-The 9th day and 22nd day network structures consist of a single connected component with 200 and 240 nodes respectively while the 20th and 26th daily network consist of multiple disconnected components with 96 and 156 nodes respectively.
+We consider the daily networks of $9^{th}$, $20^{th}$, $22^{nd}$ and $26^{th}$ day.
+The $9^{th}$ and $22^{nd}$ day network structures consist of a single connected component with 200 and 240 nodes respectively while the $20^{th}$ and $26^{th}$ day network consist of multiple disconnected components with 96 and 156 nodes respectively.
 The evolution of $N_w(t)$ shows a steady growth signifying inventions of new opinions coupled with a series of failure interactions until the maxima is reached (see fig~\ref{fig5}(a)).
 From this point onward, the reorganization phase commences and the players encounter mostly successful interaction resulting in the drop of $N_w(t)$ (fig~\ref{fig5}(a)).
-While for the 20th (disconnected network) and 22nd (connected network) day consensus is reached fast, for the 9th (connected network) and the 26th (disconnected network) day the system gets arrested in a long plateau indicating the presence of metastability and strong community structures.
-The growth of $N_d(t)$ also signifies similar pattern, steady rise followed by steady fall and a plateau (signifying a strong community structure) in case of the 9th and 26th day (see fig~\ref{fig5}(b)).
+While for the $20^{th}$ (disconnected network) and $22^{nd}$ (connected network) day consensus is reached fast, for the $9^{th}$ (connected network) and the $26^{th}$ (disconnected network) day the system gets arrested in a long plateau indicating the presence of metastability and strong community structures.
+The growth of $N_d(t)$ also signifies similar pattern, steady rise followed by steady fall and a plateau (signifying a strong community structure) in case of the $9^{th}$ and $26^{th}$ day (see fig~\ref{fig5}(b)).
 To explore the flat plateau region further we report $U(t)$ and $O_c(t)$ in fig~\ref{fig5}(c) and~\ref{fig5}(d) respectively.
-It is interesting to note that both $U(t)$ and $O_c(t)$ show a plateau in case of the 9th and the 26th day which is a signature of the fact that the games played in the plateau region predominantly produces success with no deletion of opinions leading to the emergence of metastability.
+It is interesting to note that both $U(t)$ and $O_c(t)$ show a plateau in case of the $9^{th}$ and $26^{th}$ day which is a signature of the fact that the games played in the plateau region predominantly produce success with no deletion of opinions leading to the emergence of metastability.
+It should be remarked here that one can analyze these two metrices $U(t)$ and $O_c(t)$ for the NG dynamics to find signatures of community structures across different social networks.